 One of the key principles of good cybersecurity is proactivity.
 Since no system can be guaranteed to be entirely free of vulnerabilities and flaws (particularly when you bring human error and misconfiguration into the mix), and since malicious cybercriminals are continually developing new tools and techniques, it is vital, IT managers and administrators stay on top of the latest developments and install patches and upgrades wherever necessary.
 It’s impossible to guarantee that the content management system (CMS) underpinning your website, for example, will always be free from vulnerabilities and safe from cybercrime, but it is possible to ensure that your process for fixing vulnerabilities as they occur is slick and seamless.

-Without getting into too much technical detail, the vulnerability was found on Form API requests, from all Drupal versions from 6 to 8.
+Without getting into too much technical detail, the vulnerability was found on Drupal API requests, from all Drupal versions from 6 to Drupal 8.

 What did Drupal - and the Drupal Community do about it?

 Sounds like a grim picture, however, the key point to bear in mind is that platform and system vulnerabilities in themselves will always happen.
 Obviously, well-designed and maintained software should contain fewer vulnerabilities, but the fact that these latest versions of Drupal have been shown to be (partially) flawed doesn’t mean that no site should ever be built using Drupal ever again.

 Rather, it’s the response that matters.
 And in this way, the fact that Drupal is an Open Source platform, with a huge worldwide community of developers and enthusiasts, works, as ever in its favour.